-The database listing (Tables 1-6) show that the tables also have indices on many attributes.
+The database listing (Tables 1-6) show that the tables also have indices on some attributes.
 That is, attributes that are most likely to be used as a searching key have like values linked together to speed up searches.
 These indices are listed using the following format:

-Indices: NORMAL (2, 15) index_name ON (attribute[, attribute])
+Indices: index_name btree (attribute)